<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1035411413176864&amp;ev=PageView&amp;noscript=1">

 What Are My Health Insurance Options?

-1. Affordable Care Act - The health insurance marketplace policies sold on the ACA Exchange have differing levels of coverage that are described as Metal Tiers.
-Gold plans have the lowest deductibles and out of pocket costs for you.
+1. ACA Marketplace Plans - The health insurance marketplace policies sold on the ACA Exchange have differing levels of coverage that are described as Metal Tiers.
+Gold plans have the lowest deductibles and out of pocket costs for you while Bronze plans will transfer more cost back to you.
 The plans with significantly higher deductibles can be a bit more cost effective lowering your monthly costs by as much as 20%.
 However, those deductibles can become punishing if you are hospitalized and are suddenly having to cough up $8,000 plus co-insurance.

 3. Limited Benefit Plans are great for folks who "never use the doctor".
 These plans can cover just hospital and surgical items rather than all of your daily outpatient type items.
 You have to be careful of what you are buying and understand the fine print, but this can be an option for folks who want to keep their sunk costs lower.